How Did Claude Monet and John Singer Sargent See What they Saw?

 This kaleidoscope of POV lenses can:

 1. Inform us of the artist’s relation to the subject matter.
 For example, it can be an emotional relationship.
-Or, even literally a relationship as in “father” or “student.”
+Or, even literally a relationship as in a “father” or a “student.”

 2. Show us the energy with which the artist is engaging with the art.
 For example, as with the brush strokes of Van Gogh.

-3. Can allow us to be a "watcher" in the scene, as in Edward Hopper’s "Nighthawks" from the collection of the Art Institute of Chicago.
+3. Allow us to be a "watcher" in the scene, as in Edward Hopper’s "Nighthawks" from the collection of the Art Institute of Chicago.

-4. Can allow us to be a participant in the scene, as I'll show you with some watercolors of John Singer Sargent.
+4. Allow us to be a participant in the scene, as I'll show you with some watercolors of John Singer Sargent.

 5. Show us a technique that creates a point of view specific to the artist, such as the weirdness of Salvador Dali (my opinion—you don’t have to agree. :-) ) or Impressionism, or Cubism, or Van Gogh’s distinct use of brush strokes.